Caroline Sturdy Colls

 Caroline Sturdy Colls (born 1985) is a British archaeologist and academic, specializing in Holocaust studies, identification of human remains, forensic archaeology and crime scene investigation.
 She is Professor of Holocaust Archaeology and Genocide Investigation at University of Huddersfield, and serves as director for the Centre of Archaeology there.
-Previously she was a Professor and Director of the Centre of Archaeology at University of Staffordshire.
+Previously she was a Professor and Director of the Centre of Archaeology at the University of Staffordshire.
 Prof Sturdy Colls also undertakes consultancy for the UK Police forces.
 Her main area of interest is the methodology of investigation into the Holocaust and genocide murder sites with special consideration given to religious norms associated with the prohibition of excavating a grave.

 Sturdy Colls graduated from the University of Birmingham in 2007 with a BA(Hons) in Archaeology and Ancient History, and with the MPhil in Archaeological Practice in 2008.
 In 2012 she completed her PhD thesis in Archaeology and Antiquity at the University of Birmingham, titled "Holocaust Archaeology: Archaeological Approaches to Landscapes of Nazi Genocide and Persecution".
 She is the author of numerous scientific publications, lectures and selected books on the subject, not to mention TV interviews and documentaries.